neo4j-contrib/neomodel/doc/source/traversal.rst

 This will generate a Cypher MATCH clause that enforces the existence of at least one path like `Coffee<--Supplier-->Country`.

 The `Country` nodes matched will be made available for the rest of the query, with the variable name `country`.
 Note that this aliasing is optional.
-See the section on Advanced query operations for examples of how to use this aliasing.
-(ADD LINK TO DOC)
+See :ref:`Advanced query operations` for examples of how to use this aliasing.

 .. note::